sunilgora/SIP2HumnWalking/README.md

 # SIP2HumnWalking
-PD controller for walking of 22-DOF Humanoid Robot Using Spherical Inverted Pendulum in MuJoCO physics engine
+PD controller for walking of 22-DOF Humanoid Robot Using Spherical Inverted Pendulum in MuJoCo physics engine
 ## Python Packages
 The Following packages are required to run the ```SIPlib``` library: